junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 ### 3. Does prompt selection improve with more labeled examples?
 One can argue, that may be increasing the number of data examples may increase the performance and that argument makes sense as it is evident even in case of supervised learning.
 To test the argument,the paper replicated the experiment with different amount of data in increasing order and examined how well prompt selection methods performs.
 They also tested whether increasing the amount of compute (i.e., the amount of computational resources used) would improve prompt selection performance.

-**So, does it increase the performance?** Surprisingly, even with more labeled examples, prompt selection methods did not consistently perform better than simply choosing examples based on few examples.
+**So, does it increase the performance?** Surprisingly, even with more labeled examples, prompt selection methods did not consistently perform better than simply choosing prompts based on few examples.
 Additionally, increasing the amount of compute used to estimate the performance of different prompts did not improve the accuracy of prompt selection beyond a certain point.These findings are surprising because prompt design has been thought to be most promising in the true few-shot setting, where there is very little labeled data available.
 However, these results suggest that prompt selection is still difficult even with more labeled data, greatly undermining the potential value of prompts in the true few-shot setting.

 ![prob3](https://raw.githubusercontent.com/junaidwahid/junaidwahid.github.io/master/_posts/prob33.JPG)